Pete Doherty: The Libertines

-Doherty and Barât formed a band called the Libertines in the late 1990s, although it was not until 2002, with the release of their debut album Up the Bracket, that they began to achieve widespread mainstream success.
+Doherty and Barât formed a band called the Libertines in the late 1990s, although it was not until 2002, with the release of their debut studio album Up the Bracket, that they began to achieve widespread mainstream success.

 The group achieved critical and commercial success and gained a dedicated cult following, with Doherty, in particular, being praised by fans and critics alike as one of the most promising songwriters to emerge on the British music scene for some time.
 However, Doherty's increasing drug problems led to his estrangement from the band.
 In 2003, he was jailed for burgling Barât's flat.
 The two initially fell out over this incident, but made up whilst Doherty was in prison.
 He was originally sentenced to six months, but his sentence was cut to two months.
 Upon his release, Doherty immediately reunited with Barât and the rest of the band to play a gig in the Tap 'n' Tin pub in Chatham, Kent; known among Libertine fans as "The Freedom Gig".

 Following his rejoining of the band, Doherty sought treatment for his drug addiction.
 He attended the alternative detox centre Wat Tham Krabok, a temple in Thailand, famous for its rehabilitation programme for crack and heroin users.
 He left after three days and returned to England.
-As a consequence of this, The Libertines cancelled appearances that they were due to make at the Isle of Wight and Glastonbury festivals.
+As a consequence of this, the Libertines cancelled appearances that they were due to make at the Isle of Wight and Glastonbury festivals.

-However, while post-production work was taking place on the second Libertines album in June 2004, Doherty was again asked to leave the band.
-The band cited Doherty's continuing drug addiction as the reason for his dismissal but emphasised their willingness to take him back once he had addressed his addiction.
+However, while post-production work was taking place on the Libertines' second studio album in June 2004, Doherty was again asked to leave the band.
+The band cited Doherty's continuing drug addiction as the reason for his dismissal, but emphasised their willingness to take him back once he had addressed his addiction.
 Although Barât had previously stated that the Libertines were merely on hiatus, pending Doherty's recovery, the group effectively disbanded with Doherty's departure at the end of 2004.
 The remaining members became involved in other projects (see Yeti and Dirty Pretty Things).
 On 12 April 2007, Doherty and Barât played 13 songs together at the second of Doherty's "An Evening with Pete Doherty" gigs at the Hackney Empire, London.

 In 2010, the Libertines reformed for appearances at the Reading and Leeds Festivals.
 They performed on 27 August at Leeds Festival and on 28 August at Reading Festival.
-The festival appearances were preluded by two gigs at the HMV Forum on 24 and 25 August.
-In November 2014 the band signed a record deal with Virgin EMI Records and released their third album, Anthems for Doomed Youth, on 11 September 2015.
+The festival appearances were preceded by two gigs at the HMV Forum on 24 and 25 August.
+In November 2014, the band signed a recording contract with Virgin EMI Records and released their third studio album, Anthems for Doomed Youth, on 11 September 2015.

 The Libertines played an arena tour across the UK in January 2016, followed by a European tour and then dates in South America.

 The Libertines toured Europe and the UK in November and December 2019.